About Steps2Health Walking Club

 Finishing at Glamorganshire Border 16 August

-This year's all-club event was held at Saundersfoot on Saturday 16 June.
+Last year's all-club event was held at Saundersfoot on Saturday 16 June.
 Starting from the Regency Hall car park at 11 o'clock, 52 club members from Narberth and Tenby groups enjoyed a walk to Wiseman's Bridge and back.
 On arrival at Wisemanís Bridge, the speedies continued up the Dramway for a loop around the caravan park; while the steadies turned back along the Coast Path.
 When both groups reached Coppet Hall on the way back, they turned onto the beach to complete the final stretch into Saundersfoot village.

 Steady Group take a break at Wiseman's Bridge